A Critical Appraisal of the COVID-19 TRIPS Waiver

 INTELLECTUAL PROPERTY RIGHTS IN THE POST PANDEMIC WORLD: AN INTEGRATED FRAMEWORK OF SUSTAINABILITY, INNOVATION AND GLOBAL JUSTICE, Taina E. Pihlajarinne, Jukka Mähönen and Pratyush Upreti, eds., Edward Elgar Publishing, 2023, Forthcoming

 16 Pages Posted: 20 Oct 2021 Last revised: 19 Jan 2023

 Date Written: October 19, 2021

-In October 2020, India and South Africa submitted an unprecedented proposal to the Council for Trade-Related Aspects of Intellectual Property Rights of the World Trade Organization, calling for a temporary waiver to combat the global pandemic.
-This waiver aims to suspend Sections 1, 4, 5 and 7 of Part II of the TRIPS Agreement and related enforcement under Part III "in relation to prevention, containment or treatment of COVID-19."
-Lasting for a finite period to be determined by the General Council, the waiver would cover not only patents, but also other forms of intellectual property rights.
-In May 2021, the proponents, along with over 60 cosponsors, submitted a revised proposal, which set the duration to "at least 3 years" and narrowed the range of products and technologies covered.
+In October 2020, India and South Africa submitted an unprecedented proposal to the WTO, calling for a temporary waiver to help combat the COVID-19 pandemic.
+This waiver aimed to suspend Sections 1, 4, 5 and 7 of Part II of the TRIPS Agreement and related enforcement obligations under Part III to facilitate the "prevention, containment or treatment of COVID-19."
+Lasting for a finite period to be determined by the General Council, the waiver covered not only patents, but also other forms of intellectual property rights.

 Suggested Citation: Suggested Citation